The benefits of travelling with grandparents and extended family

 This post is part of our travel advice series – learn more about everything from pregnancy travel to tackling long-haul flights with your kids

 Choosing the destination for a multi-generation group

-- What are the travelling distances for each party, are their routes you can all get to directly?
+- What are the travelling distances for each party?
+Are there routes you can all get to directly?

 - Is there a best time of year for weather or events at your destination?

 - Budget considerations – for flights, accommodation, cars….
-Is one party covering the costs or are your splitting the bills by person?
+Is one party covering the costs, or are you splitting the bills by person?

 Paying for long-distance, international flights for 4 or 5 people can be crippling!
 For those who live on other sides of the world, long haul travel with littlies (for example, from Australia to the UK /USA /Canada) seems very daunting.
 Who wants to take 3 small kids on an ultra long flight?
 Therefore you can save on the bank balance and have the grandparents visit you – just two flights to pay for instead of 4 or 5.Ariana – World of Travels with Kids